Annual Salary

 This apprenticeship has pathways for different types of stonemasonry work, for example:

-This typically takes 24 months to complete as a mix of workplace learning and off-the-job study.
+This apprenticeship takes about 24 months to complete and is a mix of workplace learning and off-site study.

 You'll usually need:

-You could start as a construction labourer and take further training with your employer to get a qualification in stonemasonry.
+You could start as a construction labourer or bricklayer and take further training with your employer to get a qualification in stonemasonry.

 You'll find more on careers in stonemasonry from Go Construct and the Stone Federation.